softwaresaved/NGCMGSoton-2015-06-21/novice/python/02-numpy.md

 > If `data` holds our array of patient data,
 > what does `data[3:3, 4:4]` produce?
 > What about `data[3:3, :]`?

-> ## Check your understanding: plot scaling {.challenge}
->
-> Why do all of our plots stop just short of the upper end of our graph?

-> ## Check your understanding: drawing straight lines {.challenge}
->
-> Why are the vertical lines in our plot of the minimum inflammation per day not perfectly vertical?

-> ## Make your own plot {.challenge}
->
-> Create a plot showing the standard deviation of the inflammation data for each day across all patients.

-> ## Moving plots around {.challenge}
->
-> Modify the program to display the three plots on top of one another instead of side by side.